aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/09-onboard-builder-teams.md

 ## 3. Grant Development Groups Access to Team Development AWS Accounts

+Next, enable each team development group to access the associated team development AWS account.

 1. Access **`AWS accounts`** in AWS SSO.
 2. Select the checkbox next to the team development AWS account of interest.
 For example:
   * `Dev - Foundation`